jamesjieye/html-webpack-exclude-assets-plugin/README.md

 Installation
 ------------
-You must be running webpack on node 0.12.x or higher
+You must be running webpack on Node v4.0.0 or higher.

+Note: `style-loader`'s dependency `loader-utils` only supports Node v4.0.0 since v1.0.
+See `style-loader`'s [#174 pull request](https://github.com/webpack-contrib/style-loader/pull/174) for details.

 Install the plugin with npm:
 ```shell